 Action changes things.

 The high price of prescriptions at the pharmacy counter isn’t the only drug cost problem in the U.S. A new study finds that illness and death resulting from the wrong prescription, the wrong dose, skipped doses or new medication-related issues—what the authors call “non-optimized medication therapy”—cost an estimated $528 billion a year.
 That represents 16 percent of total U.S. health care expenditures, according to research published March 26, 2018 in the Annals of Pharmacotherapy and coauthored by Terry McInnis, MD, co-founder of the Get the Medications Right Institute.
+The answer is comprehensive medication management, described and explored in this resource guide developed by the Medication Management Task Force of the Patient-Centered Primary Care Collaborative.

 We invite you to offer evidence of work done to improve care through comprehensive medication management and team-based care.